MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

 How to stack a history of observations
 ======================================

-Many problems are not fully observable from a single observation: the agent needs a short window of the recent past to act well, e.g. a stack of the last few frames to perceive velocities, or the last few actions it took.
+In many problems a single observation does not give enough information about the state of the environment, and the agent must rely on a short window of the recent past to take the optimal action, e.g. a stack of the last few frames to perceive velocities, or the last few actions it took.
 In MushroomRL this windowing is handled by the :class:`~mushroom_rl.core.history_manager.HistoryManager`, an object that assembles the per-timestep **context** fed to the policy, i.e. the stacked window of the most recent entries of one or more streams.